DavidSichau/flylatex/README.md

     20:38:10 web.1     | Express server listening on port 5000 in development mode

+If you don't have the foreman gem installed, start the app via:

+   node app.js

 So I had to visit `http://localhost:5000`.
 Yours might be different.
 Watch out.